Old Dutch: The Leiden Willeram (1100)

 This example sentence taken from the Leiden Willeram translates as "All night long on my bed I looked for the one my heart loves; I looked for him but did not find him".
-The manuscript, now in the library of the Leiden University in the Netherlands, contains an Old Dutch translation of an Old High German (East Frankish) commentary on Song of Solomon, written by the German abbot Williram of Ebersberg.
+The manuscript, now in the library of the Leiden University in the Netherlands, contains an Old Dutch translation of an Old High German (East Franconian) commentary on Song of Solomon, written by the German abbot Williram of Ebersberg.
 The translation was done by a monk of the Abbey of Egmond, and so the manuscript's other name is Egmond Willeram.
 The text represents an imperfect attempt to translate the original into the local Old Dutch vernacular.
 The text contains many Old Dutch words as well as mistranslated words since the scribe must have been unfamiliar with some Old High German words in the original.
 It could nevertheless be regarded as the first book written in Old Dutch.
 However, since the book never left the abbey, it cannot be regarded as the start of a Dutch literature and did not influence later works.